Providing daily support to adults, as they work toward their goals in the community.

 - Attend an evaluation meeting between the participant, his or her family members, St. Louis Arc staff, and the participant’s Department of Mental Health service coordinator

 - Determine funding.
 Funding is most often secured through the Department of Mental Health / St. Louis Regional Center’s Medicaid Waiver and POS accounts.
 Private Pay is also an option.

-If you would like to tour a program site and discuss opportunities for receiving services, please contact Megan Favazza, Director of Community Integration Services at 314-817-2219.
+If you would like to tour a program site and discuss opportunities for receiving services, please contact Megan Favazza, Director of Community Engagement Services at 314-817-2219.